yule-li/MassFace/README.md

 **Data Sample**: we sample total P*K images for P persons with K images each in an iteration.

 **Feature Extractor**: We use MobileFacenets [1] to extract the feature of the input image as a deep representation.
-It only has 4.0MB parameters and can be infered very fast as well.
+It only has about 6.0MB parameters and can be infered very fast as well.

 **Triplet Selection**: Triplet selection aims to choice the valid triplet (i, j, k) which is used as input of triplet loss.
 The valid triplet menas that i, j have the identity and i, k have different identity.
 We implement serveral mining strategy to select triplet pairs.
 - Batch All